-Not only are these appealing qualities to any employer but the dedicated employee will also gain great satisfaction in their work and are more likely to progress at a reasonable rate.
+Not only are these appealing qualities to any employer, but the dedicated employee is more likely to progress at a reasonable rate.

-However, even if you do create a workforce that is completely dedicated to their work and the company’s ethos, there are other impacts that may stifle their development.
-One common issue is that, while many may be dedicated to their work and the companies’ ethos, they may struggle within the working environment or not fit into the culture.
+However, even if you do create a workforce that is completely dedicated to their work, there are other impacts that may stifle their development.
+One common issue is that they may struggle within the working environment or not fit into the culture.
 And, as we know from our previous article on workplace culture, and this article on belonging, a good working environment can mean the difference between a successful or unsuccessful business.

-Some believe that problems surrounding the working environment stem from generational issues- and that the younger generations work ethic and attitude towards dedication differs to that of the older generation, which can cause conflict. (read more about this here).
+Some believe that problems surrounding the working environment stem from generational issues.
+That the younger generations work ethic/attitude towards dedication differs to that of older generations.
+This can cause conflict. (read more about this here).

 They even go as far as to state that ‘Younger workers want to put in their time at work and leave, while older employees are more willing to stay later to get the job done because of their sense of pride in the final product’.